naadev/PrimeNumbers/README.md

 This repository hosts a demo intended to compare how to execute Test Driven Development following two different approaches:

+1) Name of approach 1
+2) Name of approach 2

 ## Composition
 This project has been built on C# (.NET 5)  using Visual Studio, hence the solution file (.sln).

 There is only a single project, inside folder PrimeNumbers.
 Users using Visual Studio Code or other IDE can start from here

 * [PrimeNumber.cs ](https://github.com/naadev/PrimeNumbers/blob/main/PrimeNumbers/PrimeNumber.cs)
 This is a static class with a single operation.
-Commented there appear the different steps given dring test development.
+Commented there appear the different steps given during test development.

 ```C#
         static public bool IsPrime(int number)